-To test our hypothesis above, we first analyse simulations with the CRE removed (Table 1), similar to Harrop and Hartmann (2016).
-Figure 4a and Figure 5 show the zonal-mean precipitation and mass meridional streamfunction respectively in simulations with no CRE (Table 1).
-Removing the CRE at $f{dp} = 1.13$ (F1.13NC) leads to a switch from a single to a split ITCZ, and a $\approx 20\%$ weakening of the Hadley circulation (Figure 4a and 5b).
+Harrop and Hartmann (2016).
+Figures 4a and 5 show the zonal-mean precipitation and mass meridional streamfunction respectively in simulations with no CRE (Table 1).
+Removing the CRE at $f{\rm dp} = 1.13$ (F1.13NC) leads to a switch from a single to a split ITCZ, and $\approx 20\%$ weakening of the Hadley circulation (Figs. 4a and 5b).

-Similar to Harrop and Hartmann (2016), removing the CRE cools the tropical ($\leq 30^{\circ}$ latitude)

-upper-troposphere, destabilizing the atmosphere and reducing the environmental saturated MSE.
-For a fixed boundary layer MSE and convective mixing rate, removing the CRE deepens 251 convection as the buoyancy of a convective plume increases relative to the saturated MSE of the 252 environment.
-Hence, removing the CRE reduces the minimum boundary layer MSE for deep 253 convection, strengthening off-equatorial convection over cooler SSTs.
-Stronger off-equatorial convection decreases equatorward low-level winds in the deep tropics, reducing equatorial 255 boundary layer MSE and promoting a double ITCZ.
-This mechanism is similar to that proposed 256 for the sensitivity of the ITCZ to f{dp} (section 3a).
-However, when removing the CRE changes in the environmental saturated MSE play the dominant role, whilst for the sensitivity of the ITCZ to 258 f{dp} , changes in the convective parcel MSE dominate.
-259
+Similar to Harrop and Hartmann (2016), removing the CRE cools the tropical (≤30° latitude) upper troposphere, destabilizing the atmosphere and reducing the environmental saturated MSE.
+For a fixed boundary layer MSE and convective mixing rate, removing the CRE deepens convection as the buoyancy of a convective plume increases relative to the saturated MSE of the environment.
+Hence, removing the CRE reduces the minimum boundary layer MSE for deep convection, strengthening off-equatorial convection over cooler SSTs.
+Stronger off-equatorial convection decreases equatorward low-level winds in the deep tropics, reducing equatorial boundary layer MSE and promoting a double ITCZ.
+This mechanism is similar to that proposed for the sensitivity of the ITCZ to f{dp} (section 3a).
+However, when removing the CRE changes in the environmental saturated MSE play the dominant role, while for the sensitivity of the ITCZ to f{dp} , changes in the convective parcel MSE dominate.

-The weaker Hadley circulation and double ITCZ in precipitation in F1.13NC is consistent 260 with AEI changes.
-In F1.13NC removing CRE reduces the $[AEI]0$ by $\approx 45 \text{ Wm}^{-2}$, leading to a 261 negative $[AEI]0$, and increases the subtropical AEI by up to 15 Wm-2 (20 to 45° latitude) (Figure 262 6f).
+The weaker Hadley circulation and double ITCZ in precipitation in F1.13NC is consistent with AEI changes.
+In F1.13NC removing CRE reduces the [AEI]0 by $\approx 45 \,\mathrm{W\,m^{-2}}$, leading to a negative [AEI]0, and increases the subtropical AEI by up to $15 \,\mathrm{W\,m}^{-2}$ (20° to 45° latitude) (Fig. 6f).
 Across the deep tropics the AEI change is not equal to the CRE diagnosed from F1.13, due to increased turbulent and clear-sky fluxes.
-These increased fluxes, associated with an equatorward 264 shift of the ITCZ, partially offset the reduction in $[AEI]0$.
-Hence, the predicted location of the 265 double ITCZ in section 3a when removing the CRE overestimated the poleward shift of the ITCZ.
-Removing the CRE reduces tropical-domain (≤ 30° latitude) AEI, which is associated 267 with increased AEI at higher latitudes to maintain equilibrium.
-Our simulations are consistent 268 with the suggested mechanisms proposed by Popp and Silvers (2017): the ITCZ is located at the maximum boundary layer MSE, and a weaker meridional circulation is associated with a reduced 270 AEI gradient.
-271
+These increased fluxes, associated with an equatorward shift of the ITCZ, partially offset the reduction in [AEI]0.
+Hence, the predicted location of the double ITCZ in section 3a when removing the CRE overestimated the poleward shift of the ITCZ.
+Removing the CRE reduces tropical-domain ($\leq \pm 30^{\circ}$ latitude) AEI, which is associated with increased AEI at higher latitudes to maintain equilibrium.
+Our simulations are consistent with the suggested mechanisms proposed by Popp and Silvers (2017): the ITCZ is located at the maximum boundary layer MSE, and a weaker meridional circulation is associated with a reduced AEI gradient.

-At all f{dp} removing the CRE reduces the maximum precipitation rate, weakens the Hadley circulation (comparing Figure 1a and 4a), and moves the latitude of peak precipitation poleward
+At all f{dp} removing the CRE reduces the maximum precipitation rate, weakens the Hadley circulation